 - Pupil voice carried out by the subject leader.
-This will allow the leader to understand the quality of the lessons/learning as well as the engagement and excitement of the pupils and can be compared across topics and year groups/key stages. - Formative assessments; through regular retrieval and application, we can check children's retention of previously taught concepts. - Summative assessments- - Short summative assessments which are based on previous units of work.
+This will allow the leader to understand the quality of the lessons/learning as well as the engagement and excitement of the pupils and can be compared across topics and year groups/key stages. - Formative assessments; through regular retrieval and application, we can check children's retention of previously taught concepts.
+The retrieval activities recorded at the start of each lesson (where appropriate) will be used for this purpose. - Summative assessments- - Short summative assessments which are based on previous units of work.
 These are used to update pupils' levels and gaps are used to inform interventions and focus for retrieval practice.
 This is typically an answer to a 'big question' - Key Stage One and Two, end of Key Stage SATs assessments.